 The Academic Resource Center (The ARC) offers a full range of tutoring and academic support services.
 Individual and small group tutoring sessions, and study skill support, are available for mathematics, science, accounting, and computer programming.
 The Academic Resource Center also houses The Writing Center, which provides tutoring for writing, reading, and language acquisition.
-Peer, professional, and faculty tutors work together to help students become effective, independent learners.
+Peer, paraprofessional and professional tutors work together to help students become effective, independent learners

 - Use Navigate (located in the portal)

 Writing Assignments: In addition to making appointments for remote writing tutoring, students can also email a paper draft or general question to firstname.lastname@example.org and receive tutor feedback within 24 business hours.
 In their email, they should include their Massasoit student V#, Professor and course name, assignment information, what they would like help with, and a copy of their writing in a Microsoft Word or Google Docs format.

 |Saturday||10:00 am – 2:00 pm|

 * Tutoring availability varies by subject.
 Later night tutoring appointments available in select courses, on select evenings.